Gem Visa credit card

 How can I apply for a Gem credit card?

-If you have compared credit cards and have decided the Gem Visa is right for you, you can hit the Apply Now button on the website to be taken to the application form.
+If you have compared credit cards and have decided the Gem Visa is suitable for you, you can hit the Apply Now button on the website to be taken to the application form.
 Make sure that you meet the eligibility criteria and have the required information and documents ready to go.

-To be eligible for a Gem Visa you must:
+To be eligible for a Gem Visa, you must:

 - Be 18 years or over

 - Be a New Zealand citizen or permanent resident